Programming SidecarTridge Multi-device

 Memory mapping

-• FLASH: Reduced from the 2MBytes found in the Raspberry Pi Pico W boards to 1916Kbytes.
+• FLASH: Reduced from the 2MBytes found in the Raspberry Pi Pico W boards to 1024Kbytes for the active microfirmware app.

 • SCRATCH_X: No changes.